mpkuse/cerebro/README.md

 This is a multi-threaded object oriented implementation and I observe a CPU load factor of about 2.0.
 A separate node handles pose graph solver (it is in [github-repo](https://github.com/mpkuse/solve_keyframe_pose_graph) ).

+This repo also support for saving the trajectories to file and later loading it from file for relocalization.
+See [launch/realsense_vinsfusion_ondrone_teach.launch](launch/realsense_vinsfusion_ondrone_teach.launch) on how to do it.

 If you use this work in your research, please cite:
 Manohar Kuse and Shaojie Shen, *“Learning Whole-Image Descriptors for Real-time Loop Detection and Kidnap Recovery under Large Viewpoint Difference“*, https://arxiv.org/abs/1904.06962

 ## Highlight Video